23rd August -1st September 2019

 Is it suitable for me?

 To ascend Elbrus participants need, above all else, a good level of fitness - the ascent involves considerable time at altitude and summit day involves a lot of ascent.
 There is minimal technical challenge but a lot of time is spent wearing crampons and ascending steep snow slopes so participants need to be comfortable on this type of terrain. on Elbrus and to be suitable for this expedition you simply need a good level of fitness and a sense of adventure.
-Any additional training that's required will be provided once we arrive in Nepal.
+Any additional training that's required will be provided once we arrive in country.